19hours/sg-statutes/Acts/Coroners Act.md

 (2) The Coroner shall have the jurisdiction under subsection (1)(b), (c) and (d) notwithstanding the absence of a body.

+[CPC, s.
+279; HK Coroners Ord, ss.
+14 to 18; Vic CA, s.
+52; NSW CA, ss.
+18, 21; NZ CA, ss.
+59, 60; UK CA, ss.
+5, 8, 15]

 ### Duty of Coroner to hold inquiry

 25\.—(1) A Coroner shall hold an inquiry into any death which occurred in Singapore where —

 (a) a person dies while in official custody;

-(b) the death was the result of the lawful execution of a death sentence, in accordance with section 313(m) of the Criminal Procedure Code 2010;
+(b) the death was the result of the lawful execution of a death sentence in accordance with section 313(m) of the Criminal Procedure Code (Cap.
+68);

 (c) the Public Prosecutor so requires under section 26; or